 Context Graph vs Knowledge Graph: Key Differences for AI

 A knowledge graph represents entities and semantic relationships in a conceptual model.
-A context graph extends knowledge graphs by adding operational metadata like lineage, governance rules, decision traces, and temporal context.
-Organizations use knowledge graphs for semantic understanding while context graphs power AI agents with the full operational context needed for trustworthy decision-making.
+A context graph extends knowledge graphs by adding operational metadata: lineage, governance rules, decision traces, and temporal context.
+Organizations use knowledge graphs for semantic understanding.
+Context graphs power AI agents with the full operational context needed for trustworthy decision-making.

 Key differences at a glance: